basos9/js-fsm/README.md

 **this.stmGetStatus()**
 Get the current state name.
-* Return: current state name.
+* Return String. current state name.
+NOTE: Type is string even if stateId is Number or other type.
+Use loose equal operator (==).

 States Spec